 6- Don’t link Facebook & Twitter//

-Marketing automation got its bros & cons, when it come to Social Media you should respect each channel features, Knowing that Facebook allows you up to 5000 character for each post while Twitter allow max 140 character, This means you should customize the communication via each network to get the most benefits out of it.
+Marketing automation got its pros & cons, when it come to Social Media you should respect each channel features, Knowing that Facebook allows you up to 5000 character for each post while Twitter allow max 140 character, This means you should customize the communication via each network to get the most benefits out of it.